 Before answering this one let’s read some key points about difficulty depending on the information we already have.

 - Head keywords are super competitive, don’t try without a plan and certain level of experience to beat

 - # 01 position on google? must think about top 10’s efforts to reach that point

 - Your brain is the best tool to start with while analyzing difficulty

-- For very high competition, it’s about creating the best ever resource available on internet.
+- For a very high competition, it’s about creating the best ever resource available on the internet.

 Now let’s start:

-When it’s about manual analysis of a keyword’s difficulty, the most important thing is:
+When it’s about a manual analysis of a keyword’s difficulty, the most important thing is: